lentrekin1/Music-Player-for-AugmentOS/README.md

 - "Previous song", "Rewind" - Plays the previous in queue
 - "Play" - Starts or resumes music
 - "Pause" - Stop or pauses music
+- "Change devices", "List devices" - Changes the player/device for music
 - "Shazam", "Find song" - Listens to surroundings for lyrics to search

 ## Development

 ### Adding Controls

+1. Like current song / Add to playlist
+2. Play playlist or song (transcription)
-1. Add touch controls for playing, skipping, & rewinding songs
+3. Add touch controls for playing, skipping, & rewinding songs (waiting for implementation)
-2. Play music on last device or selection of device
-3. Pick playlist

 ### Planned